YourOnly-One/site.way/content/pages/statement-of-faith.en-ph.markdown

 <figure class="quote_box qbs_verse01 qbc_blue-midnight">
   <blockquote class="qbm_doublequotationmark">
     <p>What shall we say then?
 Is the law sin?
 May it never be!
 However, I would not have known sin, except through the law.
-For I would not have known coveting, unless the law had said, "You shall not covet."</p>
+For I would not have known coveting, unless the law had said, “You shall not covet.”</p>
   </blockquote>

   <figcaption class="attribution_name txt_right">